Teradata/developer-resources/quickstarts/manage-data/use-dagster-with-teradata-vantage.md

 ### 1. Execute a Query (`execute_query`)

-This operation executes a SQL query within Teradata VantageCloud Lake.
+This operation executes a SQL query within Teradata Vantage.

 **Args:**
 - `sql` (str) – The query to be executed.